 The Nohoch Mul pyramid in Cobá

-Today, your family will hop in a car and travel a little ways inland to the small town of Cobá.
+Today, you'll hop in a car and travel a little ways inland to the small town of Cobá.
 It's a charming place home to cenotes and crocodile-filled lagoons but is most known for its ancient Maya archaeological site.
-The ruins here comprise what was once a grand city that dates back to around 300 BCE (but reached its heyday between 600-900 CE).
+The ruins here comprise what was once a grand city that dates back to around 300 BCE.

-Accompanied by a local guide, you and your family will hop on bicycles to tour the site.
-You can opt for a chauffeured "bici-taxi" ride for kids too young or those with mobility issues.
+Accompanied by a local guide, you'll hop on bicycles to tour the site.
+You can opt for a chauffeured "bicitaxi" ride for those with mobility issues.
 As you cycle between the trees and along the pathways, you'll marvel at the remaining structures of this former metropolis.
 Follow white roads built by the ancient Mayas that lead around the settlements to Nohoch Mul, the largest pyramid in the Yucatán.
 If you want, you can hike up the 120 stone steps of Nohoch Mul, and your effort will be rewarded with incredible views of the surrounding jungle.

 After touring the Cobá ruins, you'll transfer north to Nuevo Durango, a small village known for its underground caves, ecotourism projects, and organic farms.
-This charming community has been little-touched by tourism, and thus the residents have retained their customs and culture.
+This charming community has been little touched by tourism, and thus the residents have retained their customs and culture.
 Here you'll enjoy a traditional meal with the family of Don Manuel, who operates a project for the conservation of endangered animals.
 As you learn about Don's work, you'll get to see a few of the region's endemic species.
-Kids will love the insectarium, which holds a variety of spiders, scorpions, and butterflies.

 Day 3: Free Day in Playa del Carmen